Siege of Montmédy: "The Avalanche Came Down From Metz"

-Bombing and final capitulation
+Bombardment and capitulation

 From December 9, the German artillery begins to bombard the lines of the French, considerably hampering their work of fortification.
 On the French side, only two pieces of 24 and six of 12 striped have sufficient range for a counter-battery fire: they do not come into action until December 11.
 Finally, General von Kameke sends a proposal for a capitulation or, failing that, an exchange of prisoners, which are refused.

 On the night of December 11 to the 12th, the Germans begin to cut down the trees and bring the guns closer to their firing position.
 From December 12 to around 7:30 am, the general bombardment begins.
 The German heavy artillery pieces fire with great precision, forcing the soldiers and the hospitalized wounded to take refuge in the casemates.
 The firing of the field pieces is much more haphazard in the first hours, much more haphazard.
 The French artillery responded with some success, the heights serving as a firing position for the Prussians being perfectly known and mapped.
 400 German prisoners are held in the municipal prison, and there is insufficient space to house them in the casemates.
 The French discover the new pieces of German heavy artillery for the first time, notably the 21 cm rifled mortar, whose range and power exceed those of older pieces.
 The bombardment is interrupted during the night; the French took the opportunity to treat their wounded and repair their damaged facilities.
 However, the looting of cellars by soldiers put large quantities of wine and alcohol into circulation, which severely compromised discipline.